gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_migrating_from_jupyter.md

 #### Write a submit script to run your process on `yen-slurm` using your working environment

-The specifics of writing a submit script are <a href="/yen/scheduler.html">outlined here</a>.
+The specifics of writing a submit script are [`outlined here`](/_user_guide/slurm/).
 In addition, you'll need to make sure your submit script is running the correct python environment.
 There are two ways to do that.

 First, you can run
 ```bash